 Health Technology Building, Room 104E

-Applications for the FALL Class will be available in T-104 after January 28th and must be completed by March 1, 2019.
+Applications for the FALL Class will be available in T-104 after January 13, 2020.